 Revolutions— Describes the number of spins a bowling ball undertakes its way down the lane.

-Sandbagger— In handicap league bowling, a bowler who intentionally maintains his or her average down so regarding getting a greater handicap.
+Sandbagger— In handicap league bowling, a bowler intentionally maintains his or her average down so regarding getting a greater handicap.
 This method is discredited.